jp-quant/jp-quant.github.io/_posts/2020-06-03-qf_volatility_p2.md

 ---
 ## 2. Eigen Portfolios
-Recall our brief mention in the first post, eigen portfolios are simply the eigen vectors "scaled" by the summation of its components.
+Recall our brief introduction in the first post, eigen portfolios are simply the eigen vectors "scaled" by the summation of its components.
 We need to address the following **important** fundamental concepts & empirical findings:

 - The idea of an eigen portfolio is simply an **allocation vector** that **aligns itself in the exact direction of the eigen vector**.